Proportionally Representative Participatory Budgeting with Ordinal Preferences: Abstract

 \section{Abstract}

-Participatory budgeting (PB) is a democratic paradigm whereby voters decide on which projects to fund.
-We consider PB in which voters may be asymmetric, and they report ordinal preferences over projects.
-We propose proportional representation axioms for the setting and clarify how they fit into other preference aggregation settings.
-As a result of our study, we also discover a new solution concept that is stronger than proportional justified representation (PJR) for approval-based multi-winner voting.
+Participatory budgeting (PB) is a democratic paradigm whereby voters decide on a set of projects to fund with a limited budget.
+We consider PB in a setting where voters report ordinal preferences over projects and have (possibly) asymmetric weights.
+We propose proportional representation axioms and clarify how they fit into other preference aggregation settings, such as multi-winner voting and approval-based multi-winner voting.
+As a result of our study, we also discover a new solution concept for approval-based multi-winner voting, which we call Inclusion PSC (IPSC).
+IPSC is stronger than proportional justified representation (PJR), incomparable to extended justified representation (EJR), and yet compatible with EJR.
+The well-studied Proportional Approval Voting (PAV) rule produces a committee that satisfies both EJR and IPSC; however, both these axioms can also be satisfied by an algorithm that runs in polynomial-time.